Patryk27/avr-tester/README.md

     // ... give the AVR a moment to retrieve it & send back, encoded: avr.run_for_ms(1);

-    // ... and, finally, assert the outcome: assert_eq!("Uryyb, Jbeyq!", avr.uart0().recv::<String>());
+    // ... and, finally, let's assert the outcome: assert_eq!("Uryyb, Jbeyq!", avr.uart0().recv::<String>());
 }